Main Content Region

 Specialization

 My research focuses on evaluating temporal and spatial patterns of strain, with the ultimate goal of understanding the mechanisms and drivers of deformation and landscape evolution.
 I do this by integrating fieldwork and structural analysis methods with geo- and thermochronology.
-My current research focuses on the Great Basin in California and Nevada, offshore basins in southern and eastern China (e.g., Peal River Mouth, Bohai Bay, and East China Sea Shelf basins), and the U.S. midcontinent in Kansas, Oklahoma, and Arkansas.
+Current projects center on active faults in southern California, Late Cretaceous to Pliocene tectonics of the Great Basin, and source-to-sink systems in China.
 In doing this work, I have a strong commitment to mentoring and training the next generation of scientists.
 I enjoy involving undergraduate and graduate students in various aspects of my research.
 Please contact me if you are interested in research opportunities.

 Research and Teaching Interests